jesus-salas-j/jesus-salas-j.github.io/index.md

 ### Generic and supporting subdomains

-A generic subdomain is that one that it is required for the whole business but not as important as the Core Domain.
+A generic subdomain is that one that it is required for the whole business but not as important as other subdomains.
 It can be purchased to a third party instead of being developed by the company.
 A supporting subdomain is that one that is essential for the business but not the most important, so it neither needs the best efforts nor the best quality.

 ### Ubiquous language